kubestellar/kubestellar/docs/content/v0.20/architecture.md

 An ITS holds the OCM inventory (`ManagedCluster`) objects and mailbox namespaces.
 The mailbox namespaces and their contents are implementation details that users do not deal with.
 Each mailbox namespace corresponds 1:1 with a WEC and holds `ManifestWork` objects managed by the central KubeStellar controllers.

 A WDS holds user workload objects and the user's objects that form the interface to KubeStellar control.
 Currently the only control objects are `BindingPolicy` objects.
-We plan to add `Customization` objects soon, and later objects to specify summarization.
+We plan to add `Binding` soon as explain in previous section, and later add objects to specify customization and summarization.

 KubeFlex provides the ability to start controllers connected to a Control Plane API Server or to deploy Helm Charts into a Control Plane